sunnysunny3145/91porndl/README.md

 [![Build Status](https://travis-ci.org/iliul/porndl.svg?branch=dev)](https://travis-ci.org/iliul/porndl)

 [91Porndl](git@github.com:sunnysunny3145/91porndl.git) is a tiny command-line utility to download videos from the **91porn  site**(🔞).
-Personal use, fully script. u need to run it semi-auto.
+Personal use, fully script. u need to run it semi-auto. tested on 2022 10 09.

-Only support few of the website page based download due to the coding format.
-If it failed please refer to the method of getting playlist or m3u8.
+There are three methods:

+1. using video play website address as the input: -p (partially work)
+2. using m3u8 link as the input: -m (need the F12 on Chrome console)
+3. using the file of ts files as the input: -f (need a website to extracting the list of ts files)

 # Getting Start